The Law of Christ

 The “law of Christ” is not a substitute or alternative moral standard that Christians should keep instead of God’s moral law.

-Should we not obey these great commandments?
-Not in order to become Christians—but as Christians?
-Yes, of course we should.
-And it should be our pleasure to do so.
+Should we obey these great commandments?
+Yes, of course we should!
+We should obey them, not in order to become Christians—but as Christians.
+Yes, of course we should obey these great commandments; and it should be our pleasure to do so.
+Now understand: the same goes for all the moral law of God.

-Remember also, that in the Sermon on the Mount1 our Lord expounded the spiritual depths of the moral law, clearly referring back to the Ten Commandments.
-Christ concludes his sermon with the following analogy, to teach us the importance of obedience—obedience to the sayings of Christ himself and consequently obedience to the moral law: “Therefore whosoever2 heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell not: for it was founded upon a rock.
-And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it” (Matthew 8.24-27).
+Remember also, that in the Sermon on the Mount (if you cannot remember it, Christian, then you need to learn Matthew chapters 6-8), our Lord expounded the spiritual depths of the moral law, clearly referring back to the Ten Commandments.
+Christ concludes his sermon with the following analogy, to teach us the importance of obedience—obedience to the sayings of Christ himself and consequently obedience to the moral law: “Therefore whosoever1 heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell not: for it was founded upon a rock.
+And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it” (Matthew 8:24-27).

-The apostle John teaches Christians: “Beloved, if our heart condemn us not, then have we confidence toward God.
-And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight.
-And this is his commandment, That we should believe on the name of his Son Jesus Christ,3 and love one another, as he gave us commandment.
+The apostle John teaches Christians to keep God’s moral law—he would have Christians to continue to keep the moral laws that God has commanded in the Old Testament Scriptures: “Beloved, if our heart condemn us not, then have we confidence toward God.
+And whatsoever we ask, we receive of him, because we keep his [i.e. God’s] commandments, and do those things that are pleasing in his sight.
+And this is his commandment, That we should believe on the name of his Son Jesus Christ,2 and love one another, as he gave us commandment.
 And he that keepeth his commandments dwelleth in him, and he in him.
-And hereby we know that he abideth in us, by the Spirit which he hath given us” (1 John 3.21-24).
+And hereby we know that he abideth in us, by the Spirit which he hath given us” (1 John 3:21-24).

-Did you see what John did, there?
+Do you see what John did, there?
 Knowing full well what Christ had declared to be the two great commandments in the law, the apostle insightfully expounds the first (“Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind”) as requiring this: “that we should believe on the name of his [God’s] Son Jesus Christ.”
-He then cites the second: “and love one another, as he gave us commandment” (referring also to Christ’s repeated command to do the same; see John 13.34-35; 15.12,17).
+He then cites the second: “and love one another, as he gave us commandment” (referring also to Christ’s repeated command to do the same; see John 13:34-35; 15:12, 17).

-So then, we should keep God’s commandments and we should keep his commandment4 to believe in his Son Jesus Christ.
+• We should keep God’s commandments AND we should keep his commandment to believe in his Son Jesus Christ.

 • The commandment to believe in Christ does not replace the commandments of the moral law in the way we should live, as Christians.